-The following sections will consider how gender ideology found its way into the classroom, how this will affect children, and then suggest practical steps for parents and To be clear: Students who identify as transgender deserve the same educational opportunities and resources as their peers and should be treated with respect and compassion.
+The following sections will consider how gender ideology found its way into the classroom, how this will affect children, and then suggest practical steps for parents and schools to take in an effort to promote the privacy safety.

+To be clear: Students who identify as transgender deserve the same educational opportunities and resources as their peers and should be treated with respect and compassion.